KTM 250 Duke vs Maruthisan Racer Comparison - Know Which is Better?

 In 2024 KTM 250 Duke or Maruthisan Racer choose which bike is best for you - compare the two electric bikes & scooters on the basis of their price, mileage, features, colours and other specs.
 KTM 250 Duke Price starts at Rs.
-2.05 Lakhs (last recorded price) whereas the Maruthisan Racer Price starts at Rs.
+2.39 Lakhs (ex-showroom price) whereas the Maruthisan Racer Price starts at Rs.
 1.93 Lakhs (ex-showroom price).
-250 Duke engine makes power and torque 30 PS @ 9000 rpm PS & 24 Nm @ 7500 rpm.
-KTM offers the 250 Duke in 2 colours.
-The 250 Duke mileage is around 41.0 kmpl.
+The 250 Duke mileage is around 30.8 kmpl.
 Racer has a range of up to 120 km/charge.

 250 Duke vs Racer Comparison